Mean Field Models to Regulate Carbon Emissions in Electricity Production: Introduction

-As explained earlier, here we also concentrate on the electricity sector and we propose a model for the analysis of the impact of investments in clean means of production (e.g. solar and wind).
+According to the Environmental Protection Agency, electricity production claims the lion share ($25\%$) of the total Greenhouse Gas emissions in the US. \footnote{\url{https://www.epa.gov/ghgemissions/global-greenhouse-gas-emissions-data}} So here, we concentrate on the electricity sector and we propose a model for the analysis of the impact of investments in clean means of production (e.g. solar and wind).
 While a model of the electricity sector should comprise at least three types of agents: electricity producers, resellers / retailers, and the end-users, we shall concentrate our modeling effort on the producers.
-Until the challenging technological problem of electricity storage is resolved at a larger scale, the demand for this commodity remains inelastic, and we shall penalize the producers for not matching the demand.
-In the following, we shall use the term \emph{renewable} to mean electricity produced from wind turbines or solar panels.
-Alternatively, we shall use the term \emph{non-renewable} to mean electricity produced by burning fossil fuels like coal, crude oil or natural gas.
+Until the challenging technological problem of electricity storage is resolved at a larger scale, the demand for this commodity remains inelastic, and we shall penalize the producers for not matching the demand, forcing the Independent System Operator (ISO) to rely on costly reserves.
+In the following, we shall use the term \textit{renewable} to mean electricity produced from wind turbines or solar panels.
+Alternatively, we shall use the term \textit{non-renewable} to mean electricity produced by burning fossil fuels like coal, crude oil or natural gas.
 We chose this convention for convenience, even if this literary license is not completely accurate.